 The seating order

 The capacity was up to 50 000 visitors.
 All around the building, there were 60 entrances.
 All the seats had a strict order.
 The more important you were the closest to the arena you sat.
-There was a special part for the emperor and his family.
+There was a special part of the emperor and his family.
 Close to the arena were seats for senators and significant Romans.
 The last floors on the top were for women and slaves.

 Have you seen the movie, Gladiator?
 Consider that the Colosseum hosted not only famous gladiator fights but also theatre plays, fighting with wild animals, executions or battles of ships called NAUMACHIE.
 The animals were from all parts of the Roman empire.
 The audience could see elephants, lions, tigers, bears, wolfs and many other species.